tomchentw/react-google-maps/src/docs/introduction.md

 [`react-google-maps`][react-google-maps] provides a set of React components wrapping the underlying [Google Maps JavaScript API v3][gmjsav3] instances.
-Thw wrapping simply do
+The wrapping simply do:

 * **props delegation**
 * **events as callbacks**